AWS and Google Cloud direct connection AWS Interconnect - multicloud is now GA!

 Google Cloud Pricing Structure

-• Hourly billing for the connection transport
+• Charged hourly for the connection transport

-• No data transfer charges for both inbound and outbound traffic
+• No data transfer charges for both inbound and outbound

 Transport location 1 Gbps 5 Gbps 10 Gbps 100 Gbps